mathewsanders/Scrubber/README.md

 ## ScrubContainerView
-This project doesn't modify or build on top of `UIViewPropertyAnimator`, but instead provides `ScrubContainerView` — a simple UIView subclass — that makes it easier to create, explore, debug, and refine an animation in a playground.
+This project doesn't modify or build on top of `UIViewPropertyAnimator`, but instead provides `ScrubContainerView` —a simple UIView subclass— that makes it easier to create, explore, debug, and refine an animation in a playground.